chainguard-images/images/images/opentofu/README.md

 The image is available on `cgr.dev`:

 ```
-docker pull cgr.dev/chainguard/opentf
+docker pull cgr.dev/chainguard/opentofu
 ```

-The image sets `opentf` as the entrypoint.
+The image sets `opentofu` as the entrypoint.
 To run it:

 ```
-Usage: opentf [global options] <subcommand> [args]
+Usage: opentofu [global options] <subcommand> [args]

 The available commands for execution are listed below.
 The primary workflow commands are given first, followed by